Know Before You Go...®

 Why Peter Bay, St. John?

-• St. John is a popular destination for sailing, snorkeling, and kayaking.
+• The area around Peter Bay is a popular destination for kayaking, hiking, and birdwatching.

 Peter Bay, St. John Weather/Climate